Best Sony RX10 II Memory Cards

 Transcend 64GB U3 UHS-I

-I would also avoid UHS-II cards for these cameras since you gain no benefit, and they often give mixed results.
+I would also avoid UHS-II cards for these cameras, since you gain no benefit and they often yield mixed results.

 Best SD Memory Cards For The Sony RX10 II Conclusions

-If you’re looking to just shoot photos, most memory cards will work fine since the camera will bottleneck their speed before the card’s max performance is reached.
-For video, you’ll need an SDXC card 64GB or bigger, and it should be U3.
+If you’re just looking to shoot photos, most memory cards will work fine, since the camera will bottleneck their speed before the card’s maximum performance is reached.
+For video, you’ll need a 64GB or larger SDXC card, and it should be U3.

-From my experience, cards larger than the 64GB versions will also perform the same or at least be very similar.
+In my experience, cards larger than the 64GB versions perform the same, or at least are very similar.
 So if you want to get the 128GB version of a certain card, go for it.

-If your U3 memory card isn’t working, I’ve created a Sony 4k 100M Memory Card Guide that explains many of the issues as well as how to troubleshoot some problems.
+If your U3 memory card isn’t working, I’ve created a Sony 4 K 100M Memory Card Guide that explains many issues and how to troubleshoot them.

 Comments